 Christ-Centered Summer Reading List for Families

-Summer is almost here and school is about to end.
-During this time, there is no better way to stay academically in shape than by reading books.
-Children can continue their academic practice and families can spend quality time with each other by making their very own summer reading list.
+School has ended, and summer has arrived!
+During this time, there is no better way to stay academically “in shape” than by reading books.
+Children can continue their academic practice, and families can spend quality time with each other by making their very own summer reading list.

 Here are a few suggestions to get you started: